shawnmckinney/fortress-saml-demo/README.md

     * Typically, this problem arises when the authentication request is initialized from localhost address or http scheme.
     * While the response was received at a public host name or https scheme.
 E.g., when initializing authentication from URL https://host:port/app/saml/login, the response must be received at https://host;port/app/saml/SSO, not https://host:port/app/saml/SSO or https://localhost:port/app/saml/SSO.

+4. Error 'Response doesn't have any valid assertion which would pass subject validation'

+    Symptoms:
+    * Caused by: org.springframework.security.authentication.CredentialsExpiredException: Authentication statement is too old to be used with value [timestamp]

+   Remediation:
+   * Log out of the IdP and try again.

-4. Some other unidentified error.
+5. Some other unidentified error.
 View the Tomcat logs to get more clues.

 Change the granularity of the loggers in [log4j2.xml](src/main/resources/log4j2.xml) and redeploy.